rangsimanketkaew/AWS-HPC/nwchem/README.md

 where N is the total number of MPI processes and M is the total number of MPI processes per node.

-*Note that casper can be used with only ARMCI method in order to speed up the calculation.*
+*Note that the [Casper](https://www.mcs.anl.gov/project/casper/) is used for enhancing the performance of ARMCI method especially on cross-node MPI calculation.*

 ## 6. Submitting NWChem job to the cluster using job scheduler